kkarsten62/QMapShack.AppImage/README.md

 # QMapShack.AppImage

-Build **ONE single QMapShack executable file** based on **QMapShack** latest development commits by using **Docker** and **AppImage**.
+Run or build an **AppImage** for **QMapShack**.

-* You are using a Linux distribution like Ubuntu, Fedora, openSUSE, Manjaro, ... ?
+* You are using a Linux distribution like Ubuntu, Fedora, openSUSE, Mint, ... ?
-* And you are not coding by your self?
+* And you would like to use [QMapShack](https://github.com/Maproom/qmapshack)?
-* So you would like not to set up a complex build environment on your computer?
+* And you would like not to set up a complex build environment on your computer?
-* But you would like to review and test the latest development commits?

 Then, may be you could use a ready to go one-click QMapshack.AppImage executable file.

-# Download a pre-build QMapShack.AppImage
+# Use a pre-build QMapShack.AppImage

  **Be aware:**

-* You are using software from a development branch.
-QMapShack is most of time quite stable during development process - but there is no guarantee! to the changes of the new prerequisites.
+* Some pre-build QMapShack.AppImages are build during the development process of QMapShack.
+QMapShack is usually quite stable during development process - but there is no guarantee!
-* When already using a stable QMapShack version it is advice to **backup** your existing personal QMapShack data (Tracks, Routes, DBs, Maps, etc.) prior for using QMapShack.AppImage.
-Do not forget to save your setting files also, for example in a Ubuntu and Fedora environment:
+* When already using a stable QMapShack version it is advice to **backup** your existing personal QMapShack data (Tracks, Routes, DBs, Maps, etc.) prior for using a QMapShack.AppImage.
+Do not forget to save your setting files also, for example:

 `cp -r ~/.config/QLandkarte ~/.config/QLandkarte.bak`